joanavaldezz/joanavaldezz/README.md

 - 👋 Hi, I’m @joanavaldezz
 - 👀 I’m interested in ...
 Anything with the outdoors.
 - 🌱 I’m currently learning ...
-About Loops, Boolean Opreations!
+About Loops, Boolean Opreations, and Conditions.
 - 💞️ I’m looking to collaborate on ...
 With anyone that is willing to collaborate
 - 📫 How to reach me ... you can reach me through email @joanarkansas@hotmail.com or twitter:)